facebookexperimental/Robyn/README.md

   * **Does Robyn return uncertainty metrics like p-value or confidence interval for predictors?**: See [here](https://github.com/facebookexperimental/Robyn/issues/131).

-  * **Robyn doesn't return positive effect/coefficient for my media variables.
-Is it possible to force it?**: See [here](https://github.com/facebookexperimental/Robyn/issues/115).
+  * **Robyn returns either zero  or too high effect & ROI for certain media variables.
+Is it possible to force it?**: See [here](https://github.com/facebookexperimental/Robyn/issues/163#issuecomment-937543449).

   * **Can Robyn account for interative/synergy effect between channels?**: [here](https://github.com/facebookexperimental/Robyn/issues/96).